skolakoda/teorija-razvoja-igara/65-transformacije/rotacija.md

-# 2D rotacija
+# Rotacija

-Since there is only one possible axis of rotation (the axis going into the screen), the only information we need is the angle.
+In two dimensions, it’s quite easy to express the orientation of a rigid body.
+Since there is only one possible axis of rotation, the only information we need is the angle.

+In three dimensions, however, there are three primary coordinate axes about each of which a body may rotate.
+Moreover, a body in three dimensions may rotate about any arbitrary axis, not necessarily one of the coordinate axes.

 ## Tarzan